TDSSEC/AIO-Enum/README.md

 Usage: ./aio-enum.sh [-][1|2|3|4|5|6|h|v]
 Options:
 -1 | --default) Identify Alive IPs and Ports
--2 | --quick)   Portscan hosts replying to ICMP
+-2 | --quick)   Portscan only the hosts that respond to an ICMP pingsweep.
 -3 | --scans)   Masscan, Nmap and Nmap NSE scripts
 -4 | --all)     Masscan, Nmap, Nmap NSE scripts and Web dir/page enum -5 | --nmap)    Nmap and NSE scripts - No masscan